 WlLL THE COURSE TAKE?

-This course takes approx. 2-3 hrs to complete.
-This time will vary depending on the users previous knowledge and as the course contains lots of links to more information, it will also depend how many the user choose to access.
+his course takes approx. 2-3 hrs to complete.
+This time will vary depending on the user’s previous knowledge, and as the course contains lots of links to more information, it will also depend how many the user chooses to access.

 At the end of the course the user can download and print their own certificate as a record of their course completion.